Marlinski/dotfiles/README.md

 # Dotfiles

-this repository contains some of the dotfiles I use most of them has been originally picked up somewhere else.
+This repository contains some of the dotfiles I use.
+Most of them have been scavenged in various forums, blog post or github dotfiles repository like this one.

 # Software Installed